Infrared Inspections by Certified Inspectors, Mineola NY

 This checklist should not be relied upon as a report, nor should it be considered a substitute for an actual review.
 This list is representative, but NOT exhaustive.

-If you require a home inspection, contact BestLongIslandHomeInspections.com (516-415-3230) a qualified, educated, licensed and experienced INTER-NACHI (International Association of Certified Home Inspectors) Go with the Professionals.
+If you require a house review study, contact us at (516-415-3230) we are qualified, educated, licensed and experienced and proud members of the trade association INTER-NACHI (International Association of Certified Home Inspectors) Go with the Professionals.

 1. Grounds Environmental